whatsinport

 Sightseeing:

-Much of Antibes charm lies in its little harbour, which is filled with fishing boats and pleasure yachts, and the old town, with its quaint buildings and marketplaces full of flowers.
+Much of Antibes charm lies in its little harbor, which is filled with fishing boats and pleasure yachts, and the old town, with its quaint buildings and marketplaces full of flowers.
 Unlike some of the bigger towns along the coast, Antibes has retained much of its original lifestyle as a fishing village.
-It is quiet and peaceful, and full of Mediterranean ambiance set against a backdrop of Roman artefacts.
+It is quiet and peaceful, and full of Mediterranean ambiance set against a backdrop of Roman artifacts.
 Yet just next door, in stark contrast, lies the ultra-rich enclave of Cap d'Antibes and the nightlife of Juan les Pins.

 Both Antibes and Juan les Pins have train stations on the main Nice-Cannes line.
-There is a regular bus service (no 200) between Cannes, Antibes and Nice from Place Charles de Gaulle.
+There is a regular bus service (no 200) between Cannes, Antibes, and Nice from Place Charles de Gaulle.

 Nearby Places:

-Shopping and Food:
+Shopping and Food

 Currency: